 Silver Lake Chapel - Constructed in the 1844 as a Congregational church and sold to the Methodists in 1864, the church was reopened as Silver Lake Chapel in 1953 and acquired by the Trustees of Silver Lake Chapel in 1957.
 The church (located at 156 North Road) underwent extensive foundation and sill work in 1987.
-There is a large meeting room and kitchen in the basement.
+The church has recently sold and is now privately owned.